The Green Public Procurement Challenge (Online Game)

 Strategy

-• the degree of environmental impact reduction versus target (30% weight)
+• the degree of environmental impact reduction versus target (30% weight in the score)

-• how skillful your operations in completing tenders (20% weight)
+• how skillful your operations in completing tenders (20% weight in the score)

-• the fraction of procurement needs serviced (50% weight)
+• the fraction of procurement needs serviced (50% weight in the score)

-In other words, there is a scorecard with the above indicated weights that leads to your composite score.
+The scorecard with the above indicated weights combines the different performance metriics and that leads to your composite score.

-NB: Logged in users can save the score to track their progress.
+NB: Logged in users can save their score to track their progress.

 landing